-According to Nomad Capitalist, countries without minimum wages are also prospering, this includes Sweden, Norway, Denmark, Switzerland, and Iceland, the 4th happiest country in the world.
+According to Nomad Capitalist, countries without minimum wages are also prospering.
+This includes Sweden, Norway, Denmark, Switzerland, and Iceland, the fourth happiest country in the world.

 It is worth noting that minimum wage jobs are often entry-level, and workers will begin to develop experience and get out of being paid the bare minimum.

-There is no difference between communism and socialism, except in the means of achieving the same ultimate end: communism proposes to enslave men by force, socialism—by vote.— Ayn Rand
+There is no difference between communism and socialism, except in the means of achieving the same ultimate end: communism proposes to enslave men by force, socialism—by vote.

 Socialists often talk about how the rich are hoarding their money and are only spending a tiny portion of it.
 Spending money means recirculating the money back into the economy.

 But the rich don't just hoard their money and let it hold still.
 They actually invest their money to generate returns so they will buy stocks and bonds.
 By doing this, they are financing companies to expand their operations and that stimulates the economy.
 The companies will spend the money to take on more projects, expand their businesses, and purchase more properties and machinery

 Even if the rich do not invest their money, they will keep it in the bank.
 Obviously, most of the money in the banks are deposited by the rich.
 Thus, the money will still be loaned out by the bank to earn interest income; that is the business model of the banking industry.

 Keynesian economics is very popular among people who lean left.
 According to Khan Academy, Keynes believed in large government spending to stimulate the aggregate demand and improve the economy.
 The left agrees with him on this.

 Furthermore, Keynes also believed in lowering taxes to also stimulate aggregate demand.
 Yes, Keynes believed that lowering taxes will stimulate the economy and pull it out of a recession.
 At this point, the people on the left have to pick their narrative and decide whether they believe in all of what he said or none of what he said.